ssakone/SIUtils/README.md

 # SIUtils
-Provide Api to use many C++ function throught qml
+Provide Api to use many Qt/C++ function in qml

 #### INSTALLATION